henriquemarlon/swapx/README.md

 </p>

 > [!CAUTION]
-> This is an experimental project under continuous development and should be treated as such. **Its use in production/mainnet is not recommended.**
+> This is an experimental project under continuous development and should be treated as such. **Its use in production/mainnet is not recommended.** Learn about the known limitations of the application by accessing [DISCLAIMER](./DISCLAIMER.md).

 ##  Table of Contents
 - [Overview](#overview)